Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 How long does certification verification take?

-Many children products in the US require CPSIA related testing and compliance documentation.
+Many children's products in the US require testing and compliance documentation under CPSIA.
 Requirements depend on the product type and age grading.
 Verify rules with CPSC resources and Amazon policy pages for your category.

 About the author